Crassulaceae: Description

 The flowers are often apopetalous (separate corolla segments), pentamerous (five-parted), actinomorphic (radially symmetrical), except for the zygomorphic Tylecodon grandiflorus, with one to two whorls of 4–20 sepals that are usually as many as or twice as many as the number of petals and two whorls of stamens, five in each whorl (i.e. as many as or twice the number of petals), with their filaments either free or fused to the petals at the base and sometimes unequal.
 Anthers are basifixed and open lengthwise.
 The flowers are bisexual, less commonly unisexual (more or less dioecious).
 Ovaries superior to partially inferior, with carpels equal to the number of petals, each forming a single locule, superior, free or almost so, basally with a small to conspicuous basal nectary scale, gradually tapering to a short to long style with few to many ovules.
 The fruit is usually capsular with dehiscent follicles, opening along the carpal suture and many seeded.
 The seeds are small (1.5–3 mm), smooth, elongate, papillate to longitudinally ridged, and generally brownish.

 However, a number of genera (e.g. Sempervivum, Aeonium) are polymerous (3-32), have basally fused or partially fused corolla segments, where the petals may form a corolla tube of varying length (e.g. Kalanchoe, Cotyledon), or have only a single whorl of 5 stamens (e.g. Crassula, Tillaea), while Sedum includes much of the morphological diversity within the family as a whole.
-Although the typical number of floral plants is four or five, a number of genera, such as Sempervivum and Jovibarba, demonstrate polymery (at least ten or greater parts).
+Although the typical number of floral parts is four or five, a number of genera, such as Sempervivum and Jovibarba, demonstrate polymery (at least ten or greater parts).

 Genome

+The genome of Kalanchoë fedtschenkoi has been sequenced as a model to study the evolution of Crassulacean acid metabolism (CAM).

 Chromosome numbers are highly variable.
 The original base chromosome number is x=8, decreasing to 7 in Crassula.
-In Sedoideae, the base number increases to 9 in the Kalanchoe clade, but Kalanchoe have x=17 or 18 (or a multiple),and is probably of polyploid origin, derived from a tetraploid Cotyledon like taxon.
+In Sedoideae, the base number increases to 9 in the Kalanchoe clade, but Kalanchoe have x=17 or 18 (or a multiple), and is probably of polyploid origin, derived from a tetraploid Cotyledon like taxon.
 In the Telephium sensu Hart clade the base number has increased to 12 and higher.
 Of the subclades within Telephium, the first (Hylotelephium sensu Thiede & Eggli: Hylotelphium, Orostachys and Sinocrassula) has x=12, and of the Rhodiola clade Phedimus has x=16 and Umbilcus x=24, representing another episode of polyploidy.
 Within Sempervivum, Sedum series Rupestre (Petrosedum) has x=28.
 Within the Leucosedum, most taxa are diploid, with 2x=12, 14 but includes two subclades, one with x=6 or 7, the other x=6, but a few have 14 or 16.
 Acre includes a wide variety of chromosome numbers from x=6 to 270, and occasionally larger and displays widespread polyploidy.
 Aeonium includes some Sedum species with x=8, while the remaining taxa are x=18.
 The core of this clade is probably polyploid from an ancestor with x=8.